rrumale/machine-learning-live-labs/oml-services/scoring-oml-using-rest-services/scoring-oml-using-rest-services.md

-# Scoring OML using Rest Services
+# Scoring OML model using OML Services

-In this lab we will learn about accessing ML model using REST services.
+In this lab we will learn about accessing ML model using OML Services REST API.
 We will use postman and curl to test the REST services, the required software is pre-installed on the virtual machine assigned.

 Estimated Time: 15 minutes